 Some of the body slides and tube slides felt a bit same-y after a while, there are only really 2 unique ones.
 We found that by staying at a resort, we didn’t really leave the resort, which to some people is exactly what they want (no worry of driving anywhere etc, there’s a reason they sell giant refillable cocktails) and of course exactly what the resort wants you to do, so you just spend even more money on their other attractions and food outlets…the 3D mini glow golf at the Wilderness is fun, as is the paint your own pottery.
 Staying outside of a resort (in a cheaper hotel), gave us an excuse to explore more of the Wisconsin Dells and other attractions it has to offer!

 Mount Olympus is a giant resort in the Wisconsin Dells, consisting of many different buildings spread out across the whole of the Dells.
-During the summer, there’s an outdoor water park and theme park with loads of go kart tracks, but they too also have an indoor water park open year round!
+During the summer, there’s an outdoor water park and theme park with loads of go kart tracks and 5 rollercoasters, but they too also have an indoor water park open year round!
 As you’ve seen in this Kalahari vs Wilderness comparison, both parks have between 9 and 12 thrill slides, whereas Mount Olympus only has 4.
+Mount Olympus has quite cheap room rates HOWEVER, they do have a high resort tax rate which bumps the price up.
+The indoor waterpark also closes during the summer season.

 Great Wolf Lodge

 Great Wolf Lodge have day passes available for the same price as the Kalahari, but like Mount Olympus, there are only 4 major thrill slides.
+They do have one extreme thrill ride: the Howlin’ Tornado, which is similar to the Hurricane raft ride at The Wilderness.
 If you have children, not having many thrill slides may not be a problem, but as adults, it’s something worth considering to see what will give you the best value for money!